williamnyren/AttentiveFP-UV/README.md

       - Select a directory on your local system where you want to transfer the files.
       - Follow the instructions in the Globus app to initiate and complete the file transfer.

-   6. **Extract data files and direcories**
+   6. **Extract data files and directories**
-      - Extract the two files transfered from Globus and put them in to the directory `ORNL_data`
+      - Extract the two files transferred from Globus and put them into the directory `ORNL_data`
       ```
          - ORNL_data
             - extracted